 Try our Wild Cordyceps.

 Coriolus is a potent immunomodulator that modulates the immune system, helping fight infections, illnesses, and diseases.
 In particular, mushrooms have long been known to fight off any condition associated with the common cold or flu.

-The mushroom is also said to help in digestion. coriolus has prebiotics that allows the good bacteria in your body process food more efficiently.
+The mushroom is also said to help in digestion.
+Coriolus has prebiotics that allows good bacteria in your body to process food more efficiently.